In May 2003, Apple invited me to their headquarters to discuss getting CD Baby’s catalog into the iTunes Music Store.

 We all went into a little presentation room, not knowing what to expect.

-This was huge to me, because until 2003, independent musicians were always denied access to the big outlets.
-For Apple to sell all music, not just artists who had signed their rights away to a corporation, this was amazing!
+This was huge, because until 2003, independent musicians were always denied access to the big outlets.
+For Apple to sell all music, not just music from artists who had signed their rights away to a corporation, this was amazing!

-Then they showed the Apple software we'd all have to use to send them each album.
-It required us to put the audio CD into a Mac CD-Rom drive, type in all of the album info, song titles and bio, then click [encode] for it to rip, and [upload] when done.
+Then they showed us the software we’d all have to use to send them each album.
+The software required us to put the audio CD into a Mac CD-Rom drive, type in all of the album info, song titles and bio, then click [encode] for it to rip, and [upload] when done.

 I raised my hand and asked if it was required that we use their software.
 They said yes.